How to Make Deionized Water

 Two ion-exchange resins are used to deionize the water.
 Positively charged ions (cations) and negatively charged ions (anions) are exchanged for hydrogen (H+) and hydroxyl (OH-) ions, respectively, due to the resin's greater affinity for other ions.
 After passing through both types of resin at least once, all that's left is highly purified water.
 Once depleted of exchange capacity, the resin bed is regenerated with concentrated acid and caustic, which strips away accumulated ions through physical displacement, leaving hydrogen or hydroxyl ions in their place.

-Watch our video to learn more about how to make deionized water and why combining RO and DI makes economic sense.
+Watch our video on the right to learn more about how to make deionized water and why combining RO and DI makes economic sense.

 For many years, the process for how to make deionized water was complicated and expensive.
 With the introduction of modern deionization resins, mixed bed resin media, and removable DI resin cartridges, however, it's become much more affordable for businesses to make high purity water on site.
 Deionized water uses include aquariums and fish tanks, electronics manufacturing, pharmaceutical and laboratory production, and much more.
 Even car washes can use DI water for the final rinse!